lukasmoro/folio-2.0/README.md

 # Portfolio 2.0

-The second iteration of my portfolio.
+The second iteration of my personal portfolio.
+This project will take a life-time to complete.